Dre Campbell Farm

 Takeaway

-Plants particularly susceptible to attack by fungus gnats include geraniums, African violets, poinsettias, and carnations.
-However, many other indoor and greenhouse plants can get affected.
+Geraniums, African violets, poinsettias, and carnations are particularly susceptible to attack by fungus gnats.
+However, many other indoor and greenhouse plants can also be affected.

-The most important action to take to keep these pests at bay is to keep the soil dry to slow down or stop an infestation.
-Additionally, adding one or more of the above natural remedies will help eliminate the problem.
+The most critical action to keep these pests at bay is to keep the soil dry to slow down or stop an infestation.
+Adding one or more natural remedies above will help eliminate the problem.

 Image credits: Ian Jacobs and Kim Fleming